Sheridan-Stable/bursty-term-measure/README.md

 # A Statistical Significance Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Terminology Extraction

 This repository contains computer code for reproducing the results described in the manuscript “A Statistical Significance Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Terminology Extraction”.
-ArXiv preprint link: TBA
+ArXiv preprint link: https://arxiv.org/abs/2310.15790

 ## Getting Started